 Before performing recommended maintenance, be sure the main power switch to unit is turned off and lock-out tag is installed.
+There may be more than one disconnect switch.

 Failure to follow this warning could result in personal injury, death and/or property damage.